danielballan/photomosaic/README.md

 In two lines:

     import photomosaic
-    photomosaic.simple('folder-of-many-images/', 'original.jpg', 20, 'mosaic.jpg')
+    photomosaic.simple('folder-of-many-images/', 'original.jpg', (10, 10), 'mosaic.jpg')

-where 20 is the size of a tile in pixels.
+where (10, 10) is the number of tiles along each dimension.

 Basic Usage
 -----------